Skip to content

 Clear expectations — and the benefits of meeting those expectations — will mean higher motivation and engagement among your substitutes.

-In our school system, substitutes started off with a probationary status and were issued a laminated ID badge.
+In one school system, substitutes started off with a probationary status and were issued a laminated ID badge.
 By working for 10 out of their first 30 days, they advanced to full substitute status, received higher placement (and a better chance of getting jobs) in the absence management system — and received an official plastic ID badge with a photo.
 That seems like a small thing, but you’d be surprised how many substitutes wanted that badge, and worked to get it.

 Take it seriously.

 what you do mattersBeyond communicating the rewards of meeting expectations, school districts also need to be clear about what happens when they’re not met.
-This builds credibility and viability in the process, encourages your employees to take the expectations seriously and shows them that substitute teaching is important to the educational mission of your district.
+This practice:

 Communicate clearly.

+Use tools that help you communicate with your substitute pool, like Frontline’s Absence & Time, to ensure your substitutes understand the structures you’ve put in place.
+Share orientation information and sessions, onboarding packets, and link to resources on the district’s website for them.
 Just as importantly, communicate with your schools about this.
 Without them, these structures you’ve worked so carefully to create are just theoretical.
 They need to be talked about and lived out at the school level to be effective.

 Enacting these policies, procedures and processes may seem like small steps to take.
 But don’t view them simply as bureaucratic items to check off your list.
 They’re important parts of a roadmap to help your district achieve its educational goals, and to enable your substitutes to move toward higher engagement and a better career.